 - Various security fixes.

 Check out more about what’s new features and known issues for Thunderbird 78.0 version at Thunderbird Release Note.

-This article will explain you how to install Thunderbird email client on Linux distributions such as Fedora, Ubuntu and its derivatives.
+This article will explain to you how to install Thunderbird email client on Linux distributions such as Fedora, Ubuntu, and its derivatives.

 In many Linux distributions Thunderbird package included by default, and can be installed using the default package management system, because it will: